omerdogan/olives4j-sql/README.md

 Compare
 -------

-An application working with a relational data use one or more of the techniques below.
-+ plain jdbc.
-+ an abstraction api (apache dbutils)
-+ object mapping api with sql or sql like query language (hql,jpql)
-+ ~~object mapping api without any query.~~

-Below contains examples to compare olives4j-sql with a few well known libraries used for these techniques
+Below contains examples to compare olives4j-sql with a few well known libraries and techniques

 ##### Sample User Input
 ```java